awsdocs/amazon-route53-docs/doc_source/routing-policy-ipbased.md

 + You want to add overrides to existing Route 53 routing types such as geolocation routing based on your knowledge of your clients' physical locations\.

 **Managing IP ranges and associating them to a resource record set \(RRSet\)**
-You can specify CIDR blocks from /0 to /24 for IPv4 and 0 to /48 for IPv6\.
-For example, a /24 IPv4 CIDR block includes 256 contiguous IP addresses\.
+ For IPv4 you can use CIDR blocks between 1 and 24 bits of length inclusive, while for IPv6 you can use CIDR blocks between 1 and 48 bits of length inclusive\.
+To define a zero bit CIDR block \(0\.0\.0\.0/0 or ::/0\), use the default \(“\*”\) location\.

+For DNS queries with a CIDR longer than the one specified in the CIDR collection, Route 53 will match it to the shorter CIDR\.
+For example, if you specify 2001:0DB8::/32 as the CIDR block in your CIDR collection and a query originates from 2001:0DB8:0000:1234::/48, it will match\.
+If, on the other hand, you specify 2001:0DB8:0000:1234::/48 in your CIDR collection and a query originates from 2001:0DB8::/32, this will not match and Route 53 will answer with the record for the default \(“\*”\) location\.

 You can group sets of CIDR blocks \(or IP ranges\) into CIDR locations, which are in turn grouped into reusable entities called CIDR collections:

 **CIDR block**
 An IP range in CIDR notation, for example, 192\.0\.2\.0/24 or 2001:DB8::/32\.